Sale Alert — Early Black Friday mattress sales are live.

 1. Higher Overall Performance

-Hybrids have an overall performance score of 8.61 compared to the average performance score of 8.57.
-Looking at our top 20 best mattresses tested to date, only two of those mattresses are all-foam.
+Hybrids have an overall performance score of 8.64 compared to the average performance score of 8.53.
+Looking at our top 10 mattresses by score we see that only 1 (the Zenhaven) is an all foam mattress.
+8 of the top 10 are hybrids and 1 is a coil.

 Puffy Lux Hybrid 2024 Materials Without Insert